mfjkri/Telegram-Chatbot/README.md

       #------
       # Generated at 16/05/2022 13:09:13
-      # Refer to src.runtime.generate_passcodes for more details.
+      # Refer to src/helper_scripts/generate_passcodes.py for more details.

       T3026: Sonya Anhak # Here we can omit User Group entirely
                       # It will be defaulted to none